laustdeleuran/1508-boilerplate/README.md

 ##Library Discriptions##
 ###Boilerplate:###
-HTML5 Boilerplate with no-js + sass sticky footer setup.
+HTML5 Boilerplate with no-js + sass sticky footer setup + cleargrid js & markup.

 ###Compass:###
 Scss/Compass files setup.
-Do "compass watch" on ressources folder to compile.
+Do "compass watch" in the folder where the config.rb is located.

 ###Twitter's Bootstrap:###
 Scss version of Twitter's Bootstrap.

 ###BS/Sematic Grid:###
 Bootstrap grid is default.
-Enable Sematic grid in ressources/sass/styles.scss
+Enable Sematic grid in ressources/sass/styles.scss (Remember to disable bootstrap grid, if you use a different grid framework).

 ##Setup:##